twardoch3/Twitter_App/README.md

 # Warsztaty - Django Advanced Module - Twitter Application
-Application allows to send short messages (tweets) and comments between users.
+This project is a based on 'Twitter' application for sending short messages (tweets) and comments between users.

 ### Requirements
 Program requires PostgreSQL database and Django.